HGTV: History

 During its development, the channel was originally named the Home, Lawn, and Garden Channel.
 The name was later shortened and a logo was developed.
-The network debuted with a skeletal staff, but with gradual acceptance by other cable operators, it now reaches 94 million households in the United States and has either partner networks, or network interests, internationally elsewhere.
-It is now referred to simply as "HGTV"; the full name of the channel is de-emphasized.
+The network debuted with a small staff and gradually expanded its carriage among cable operators.
+At its peak in 2011, HGTV was available in approximately 100 million U.S. households.

 In July 2008, the E.W.
-Scripps Company spun off the channel and the other Scripps cable channels and web-based properties into a separate company, Scripps Networks Interactive; E.W.
-Scripps broadcast television and newspaper properties remain as part of the original company.
+Scripps Company spun off the channel and the other Scripps cable channels and web-based properties into a separate company, Scripps Networks Interactive.
+E.W.
+Scripps broadcast television and newspaper properties remained as part of the original company.

 In December 2011, the channel began broadcasting all of its programming in 16:9 aspect ratio format on its primary standard definition channel.
-This results in the appearance of black bars on the top and bottom of the screen on 4:3 aspect ratio televisions; its high-definition channel displays the channel's programming in its native aspect ratio.
+This resulted in the appearance of black bars on the top and bottom of the screen on 4:3 aspect ratio televisions; HGTV's high-definition channel displayed the channel's programming in its native aspect ratio.
 On March 6, 2018, Discovery Communications completed its merger with Scripps Networks Interactive and assumed control of HGTV, Food Network and Travel Channel.